-9. Finish the Night With a Drink in London’s Most Haunted Pub
+Spooky Destination 9: Finish The Night With A Drink In London’s Most Haunted Pub

-The Grenadier in Belgravia is one of London’s most haunted pubs.
-Situated on a private mews, the pub was used as an officers’ mess during the Napoleonic Wars, with the cellar acting as a drinking and gambling den for the lower-ranking soldiers.
+The Grenadier in Belgravia is said to be London’s most haunted pub.
+Situated on a private mews, the pub was used as an officers’ mess during the Napoleonic Wars.
+The cellar was used as a drinking and gambling den for the lower-ranking soldiers.
 Legend has it a card-playing junior soldier was beaten to death and subsequently returned to haunt the establishment.

 Customers have reported chills in the bar, and one former policeman reported seeing a cigar smoking itself in mid-air beside him!
 A crucifix has now been installed cellar to ward off bad spirits, but despite this they continue to be reported.
 Order a strong drink and brave the cellar if you dare!

 Getting there: 18 Wilton Row, London SW1X 7NR